Żeńsko, Choszczno County

-Żeńsko is a village in the administrative district of Gmina Krzęcin, within Choszczno County, West Pomeranian Voivodeship, in north-western Poland.
+Żeńsko (Schönfeld) is a village in the administrative district of Gmina Krzęcin, within Choszczno County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 4 km north-west of Krzęcin, 8 km south-east of Choszczno, and 68 km south-east of the regional capital Szczecin.

 For the history of the region, see History of Pomerania.

 The village has a population of 300.